Size doesn’t describe your beauty

 - Make illusions work in your favor.
 If you want to appear slim, vertical seams like a Princess cut work in your favor.
 A well tailored dress or jacket can easily give the illusion that you lost 11 lb (5 kg).
 Vertical thin stripes also make the eye go up and down and give the impression of being taller than you actually are.
 Long necklaces can also do this trick.
-Heels elongate the body.
+Heels elongate the body and that’s just one reason to wear heels.
 Avoid any horizontal lines – whether it is pockets, darts or stripes – like the plague when you strive to look tall and/or lean

 - Work with color to accentuate or hide features.
 Choose dark colors where you are the widest, light where you are the slimmest.
 Warning!
 Unless you are naturally a deep colorwise or have a long neck, avoid black close to your face.
 Dark colors often show-cast forehead lines.